 SSW endeavours to support users with Personal Care Assistants (PCA) to access SSW where possible.
-You must inform SSW Programme and Communications Manager in advance of joining Established Practice if you intend to visit SSW with the support of a PCA.
+You must inform SSW in advance of joining Established Practice if you intend to visit SSW with the support of a PCA.
 If this is possible your PCA will be welcomed at no additional cost, except where the PCA also plans to use the workshops.
 In this instance the PCA will also be required to join Established Practice.

 Pets and service animals

 Service animals are welcome at SSW within the main building, accommodation and ceramics workshop.
 Unfortunately we cannot welcome service animals into the foundry, wood or metal workshops.